Willman 1 Revisited: The Kinematics, Chemistry, and Orbital Properties of a Potentially-Disrupting Dwarf Galaxy: Dynamical history

 \subsection{Mock tidal streams}

 To further probe the possibility of tidal interactions between the Milky Way and W1, we use the \texttt{gala} particle stream spray to generate simulated stellar streams for comparison with the distribution of W1 stars \citep{gala}.
 We adopt the same six-dimensional phase-space coordinates and Milky Way gravitational potential as used in the orbit integration \citep[\texttt{MWPotential2014}, 50\% enlarged dark matter halo of][]{galpy}.
 The mass of the simulated progenitor was set to $5.9 \times 10^5 \Msun$ (the central dynamical mass of W1 determined in \S\ref{ssec:vel_mass}), and a scale radius of 26.8 pc (the half-light radius of W1) was used to represent W1.
-The self-gravity of W1 was modeled by a Plummer potential \citep{willman2011,plummer}.
+The self-gravity of W1 was modeled by a Plummer potential \citep{plummer,willman2011}.
 The orbit of W1 was integrated backward in time over 1 Gyr in 1 Myr intervals, and then re-integrated forward in time to the present spraying particles at each of the two Lagrange points at each time step following the Fardal Stream distribution function \citep{Fardal2015}.

 Figure \ref{fig:mock_stream} presents the results of these simulations.
 The mock streams exhibit a large spatial spread, with the highest-density regions approximately along W1's semi-major axis.
-This orientation is also aligned with W1's orbital trajectory and average solar-reflex-corrected proper motion vector, consistent with expectations for tidal stripping along the orbit.
+This orientation is also aligned with W1's orbital trajectory and average solar-reflex-corrected proper-motion vector, consistent with expectations for tidal stripping along the orbit.